campaignhumza/WW2Enigma/README.md

 1) compile in the terminal using the make all command

-2) run program in terminal with example rotors and plugboards, e.g >enigma ./rotors/I.rot ./rotors/II.rot ./rotors/III.rot ./plugboards/I.pb
+2) run program in terminal with example rotors and plugboards, e.g > ./enigma ./rotors/I.rot ./rotors/II.rot ./rotors/III.rot ./plugboards/I.pb

 You can write your own rotor or plugboard configurations using the following spec: